davidhcefx/Windows-MessageBox/README.md

-# Windows MessageBox in Cpp
+# Windows MessageBox for Cmd
-A Cpp wrapper of the MessageBox WinAPI.
+A Cmd tool which utilizes the MessageBox WinAPI.

 ## Installation